reserve-protocol/protocol/docs/collateral.md

 ### Using Uniswap V2 LP Tokens

 Consider the Uniswap V2 LP token, **UNIV2LP**, for the USDC/USDT pair.
 (The following discussion assumes that you, reader, are familiar with the basic design of Uniswap V2.
 Their [documentation][univ2] is an excellent refresher.)
-Such a Collateral position might aim to earn revenue from liquidity fees, while maintainining a fully redeemable position in the two underlying fiatcoins.
+Such a Collateral position might aim to earn revenue from liquidity fees, while maintaining a fully redeemable position in the two underlying fiatcoins.

 [univ2]: https://docs.uniswap.org/protocol/V2/concepts/protocol-overview/how-uniswap-works

 A position's "natural" reference unit is whatever it's directly redeemable for.
 However, a Uniswap v2 LP token is not redeemable for any fixed, concrete unit.
-Rather, it's redeemable prorata for a share of the tokens in the liquidity pool, which can constantly change their proportion as trading occurs.
+Rather, it's redeemable _pro rata_ for a share of the tokens in the liquidity pool, which can constantly change their proportion as trading occurs.

 To demonstrate this difficulty, imagine we choose "1 USD" for the reference unit.
 We presume in this design that 1 USDC and 1 USDT are continuously redeemable for 1 USD each -- the Collateral can watch that assumption on price feeds and default if it fails, this is fine -- and we implement `refPerTok()` by computing the present redemption value of an LP token in USD. _This won't work_, because the redemption value of the LP token increases any time trading moves the pool's proportion of USDC to USDT tokens briefly away from the 1:1 point, and then decreases as trading brings the pool's proportion back to the 1:1 point.
 The protocol requires that `refPerTok()` never decreases, so this will cause immediate defaults.

 Instead, you might imagine that we choose "1 USDC + 1 USDT" as the reference unit.
-We compute `refPerTok()` at any moment by observing that we can redeem the `L` LP tokens in exisitence for `x` USDC and `y` USDT, and returning `min(x, y)/L`. _This also won't work_, because now `refPerTok()` will decrease any time the pool's proportion moves away from the 1:1 point, and it will increase whenever the proportion moves back.
+We compute `refPerTok()` at any moment by observing that we can redeem the `L` LP tokens in existence for `x` USDC and `y` USDT, and returning `min(x, y)/L`. _This also won't work_, because now `refPerTok()` will decrease any time the pool's proportion moves away from the 1:1 point, and it will increase whenever the proportion moves back.

-To make this Collateral position actually work, we have to account revenues against the AMM's invariant.
+To make this Collateral position actually work, we have to account revenues against the pool's invariant.
 Assuming that there's a supply of `L` LP tokens for a pool with `x` USDC and `y` USDT, the strange-looking reference unit `sqrt(USDC * USDT)`, with corresponding `refPerTok() = sqrt(x * y)/L`, works exactly as desired.

 Without walking through the algebra, we can reason our way heuristically towards this design.
 The exchange rate `refPerTok()` should be a value that only ever increases.
 In UNI V2, that means it must not change when LP tokens are deposited or withdrawn; and it must not change due to trading, except insofar as it increases due to the protocol's fees.
 Deposit and withdrawal change all of `x`, `y`, and `L`, but in a lawful way: `x * y / (L * L)` is invariant even when the LP supply is changed due deposits or withdrawals.
 If there were zero fees, the same expression would be invariant during trading; with fees, `x * y` only increases, and so `x * y / (L * L)` only increases.
 However, this expression has bizarre units.
 However, this expression cannot possibly be a rate "per LP token", it's a rate per square of the LP token.
 Taking the square root gives us a rate per token of `sqrt(x * y) / L`.

 [^comment]: tbh it's be a _good idea_ to walk through the algebra here, I'm just ... very busy right now!

 After this choice after reference unit, we have two reasonable choices for target units.
-The simplest choice is to assert that the target unit is essentially unique to this particular instance of UNI v2 -- named by some horrible unique string like `UNIV2SQRTUSDTCUSDT` -- and that its redemption position is not for-sure tradable for any other backup position, so it cannot be backed up by a sensible basket.
+The simplest choice is to assert that the target unit is essentially unique to this particular instance of UNI v2 -- named by some horrible unique string like `UNIV2SQRTUSDTCUSDT` -- and that its redemption position cannot be traded, for certain, for any other backup position, so it cannot be backed up by a sensible basket.

 This would be sensible for many UNI v2 pools, but someone holding value in a two-sided USD-fiatcoin pool probably intends to represent a USD position with those holdings, and so it'd be better for the Collateral plugin to have a target of USD.
 This is coherent so long as the Collateral plugin is setup to default under any of the following conditions: